Pater Gratia Oriental Art

 Height 139 mm (5.47 inch), diameter of mouthrim 110 mm (4.33 inch), diameter of footring 100 mm (3.94 inch), weight 839 grams (29.60 ounce (oz.))

-Cylindrical beer mug on footring with loop strap handle.
+Cylindrical mug on footring with loop strap handle.
 Chinese Imari, decorated in underglaze blue, iron-red and gold with a tree peony issuing from rockwork on a terrace below trellis pattern border.
 On the base the original circular paper Christie's The Nanking Cargo sale lot 1537 label proving it has been one of two similar beer mugs sold in lot 1537.
 (Amsterdam 1986, p.46)

 For centuries lo-alcoholic beer had been a common less risky alternative to water, which often was quite polluted.
 There has therefore been a long design tradition of beer ware such as beer jugs, mugs and crucibles.
 As soon as the possibility arose of having porcelain copies of all kinds of practical Dutch (household) ware manufactured in China, beer jugs were also often made to order there.
 Both tall straight models as well as bulbous types were available.